seleniumbase/SeleniumBase/README.md

 pytest test_suite.py --browser=firefox
 ```

-If you want to run tests headlessly, use ``--headless``, which you'll need to do if your system lacks a GUI interface.
+If you want to run tests headlessly, use ``--headless``, which you'll need to do if your system lacks a GUI interface (``--headless`` is the default setting on Linux).
 Even if your system does have a GUI interface, it may still support headless browser automation.

 To run Pytest multithreaded on multiple CPUs at the same time, add ``-n=NUM`` or ``-n NUM`` on the command line, where NUM is the number of CPUs you want to use.